spirpinias/spirpinias/README.md

 - 👋 Hi, I’m @spirpinias or you can call me Stephen.
 - 👀 I’m interested in machine learning, measuring things, and developing programs for odd jobs.
-- 🌱 I’m currently learning convex optimization by Stephen Boyd.
+- 🌱 I’m currently learning convex optimization by Stephen Boyd and C++.
 - 💞️ I’m looking to collaborate on and see things measuring various phenomenona.
 - 📫 How to reach me by email is stpirpinias@gmail.com
 - I taught myself Linear Algebra watching Gilbert Strang videos.